MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 As outlined in the instructions at the start of this lab, it isn't possible to immediately test the sensitivity label and label policy you created in the previous task.
 This is because it takes up to 24 hours for the new label policy to propagate through Microsoft 365 and for its label to become visible in applications like Microsoft Word and Outlook.

-Instead, in this task, you will modify a pre-existing sensitivity label to closely match the label you just created.
-By editing an existing label, we circumvent the 24-hour waiting period required for new labels to become active.
+You will instead modify a pre-existing sensitivity label to closely match the label you just created.
+By editing an existing label, you can continue working with a sensitivity label, just as if the label that you created and published was available.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.